http://www.pacific.edu/Academics/Schools-and-Colleges/College-of-the-Pacific/Academics/Departments-and-Programs/Chemistry.html

 CHEM 027.
 General Chemistry.
 5 Units.

 More important general principles, theories, and concepts of chemistry are studied including modern applications of quantum mechanics, bonding, chemical kinetics, liquids, solids, and properties of solutions.
 Additional special topics include coordination compounds, nuclear chemistry, organic chemistry and biochemistry.
 Three class periods, two three-hour laboratory periods a week, and enrollment in the Chemistry Workshop are required.
 At least one year of high school chemistry is highly recommended.
 Prerequisite: CHEM 025 with a "C-" or better, Chemistry Subject Test, or appropriate score on Pacific Diagnostic Chemistry test.
-(ENST)
+(ENST, GE3A, GESI)

 CHEM 028.
 Applied General Chemistry II.
 4 Units.